rse/obs-cam-control/README.md

 - You have [OBS Studio](https://obsproject.com) configured for Full-HD (1920x1080px) video output (see *Settings* &rarr; *Video* &rarr; *Base (Canvas) Resolution*).

-- You have a Birddog 4K PTZ camera like Birddog P400 as the physical camera, connected through SDI or NDI.
+- You have a Birddog P400 as the physical camera, connected through SDI or NDI.

 - You have a scene collection in [OBS Studio](https://obsproject.com) configured,